 Certificate of Eligibility (I-20)

-Upon receiving your registration deposit of $100 for undergraduate study or $50 for graduate admission, and once you have provided proof of financial support for your tuition and fees, Seton Hill will send you a Certificate of Eligibility (I-20).
+Upon receiving your registration deposit and once you have provided proof of financial support for your tuition and fees, Seton Hill will send you a Certificate of Eligibility (I-20).
 You must present this document along with your passport to the Consular Section of a U.S. Embassy or Consul to obtain an F-1 student visa necessary to study in the United States.
 You cannot study in the United States on a tourist visa.

 Obtaining a Student Visa